scalblog/hello-world/README.md

 # hello-world
-happinness is a warm code
+happinness is a warm code.
 I'm Pascal, a web developper in Paris, FR.